-- 1) Govern for the people.
-What act could be more "for the people" than to ensure that the 2-million children in this province who spend their days in publicly funded schools learn in safe, healthy, well-maintained buildings? - 2) Reduce government waste.
+Govern for the people.
+What act could be more "for the people" than to ensure that the 2-million children in this province who spend their days in publicly funded schools learn in safe, healthy, well-maintained buildings?

+Reduce government waste.
 What is more wasteful than waiting for critical public infrastructure, such as publicly funded school buildings, to fall apart before fixing it?
 Reactive maintenance can cost up to three times more than proactive maintenance.
-Sadly, the vast majority of repairs to Ontario's publicly funded schools are currently done reactively so we know that your government would agree this is an atrocious waste. - 3) Restore accountability and trust to government.
+Sadly, the vast majority of repairs to Ontario's publicly funded schools are currently done reactively so we know that your government would agree this is an atrocious waste.

+Restore accountability and trust to government.
 For twenty years, four successive provincial governments grossly and chronically underfunded school repairs, often providing only one-tenth of what industry standards suggest was the absolute minimum required by school boards to keep Ontario's publicly funded schools safe and well-maintained.
 And yet, those same provincial governments failed to take accountability for the resulting disrepair, instead blaming school boards.
 Accountability and trust in government could be restored in Ontario through bold leadership that takes responsibility for these important public assets and ensures that all Ontario's publicly funded schools are safe, healthy, well-maintained buildings.

-With this optimism in mind, we are pleased to provide the following input to the Ministry of Education as part of its 2019-20 Education Funding consultation process.
+We hope that your government intends to honour these commitments and with this hope, we are pleased to provide the following input to the Ministry of Education as part of its 2020-21 Education Funding consultation process.
 Please note that given the focus of our campaign, our input will be exclusively focused on education funding for schools as infrastructure.